whiprandolph/bestseller/Part 1 - This Is Who We Really Are/04 - Imagine If Pervasive Generosity Was Normal.md

 In every healthy nation I've found, people recognize that selfishness would be a tremendous threat if it were ever allowed to take hold, and they go to great lengths to help everyone feel comfortable with sharing generously.

-Even in healthy nations, someone may occasionally not get along with others, or start to feel disconnected or distrustful.
+Even in these nations, someone may occasionally not get along with others, or start to feel disconnected or distrustful.
 As a result, they may start acting selfishly, prioritizing their own needs over the needs of the group.

 Robin Kimmerer described how the traditional Potawatomi responded when they noticed someone behaving selfishly.
 If someone refused to share, they first counseled the person to help them feel comfortable sharing again.
 If the person insisted on acting greedily, they then escalated to ostracizing and, if necessary, even banishing them.[xxx-braiding sweetgrass|windigo footprints]